ermongroup/cs228-notes/inference/map/index.md

 ## Graphcuts

 We will start our discussion with an efficient exact MAP inference algorithm for certain Potts models.
-Unlike previously-seen methods (e.g. the junction tree algorithm), this algorithm will be tractable even when the model will have large treewidth.
+Unlike previously-seen methods (e.g. the junction tree algorithm), this algorithm will be tractable even when the model has large treewidth.

 Suppose we are given a binary pairwise MRF in which edge energies (i.e. log-edge factors) have the form
 {% math %}